erikbra/grate/docs/GettingStarted.md

 If you have particular tasks you want to perform prior to any database migrations (custom logging? database backups? disable replication?) you can do it here.

 ### 2. alterDatabase (Anytime scripts)
-If you have scripts that need to alter the database config itself (rather than the _contents_ of the database) thjis is the place to do it.
+If you have scripts that need to alter the database config itself (rather than the _contents_ of the database) this is the place to do it.
 For example setting recovery modes, enabling query stores, etc etc

 ### 3. runAfterCreateDatabase (Anytime scripts).
 This directory is only processed if the database was created from scratch by grate.
 Maybe you need to add user accounts or similar?